-The main character of the series is Doctor Kenzo Tenma; he’s a Japanese neurosurgeon working at the Eisler Memorial Hospital in Dusseldorf, Germany.
+The main character of the series is Doctor Kenzo Tenma, and he’s a Japanese neurosurgeon working at the Eisler Memorial Hospital in Dusseldorf, Germany.
 At the beginning of the series, he is the Head of Neurosurgery and is engaged to the daughter of the department’s director.

-Soon after, the director, as well as two doctors, is murdered after being poisoned by candy.
+Soon after, the director and two doctors are murdered after being poisoned by candy.
 At the same time, the two Liebert siblings disappear from the hospital.
 After a new director is named for the hospital, Tenma finds himself being promoted to chief of surgery.
 Tenma also meets Inspector Lunge of the BKA, and Tenma’s sudden promotion seems suspicious to Lunge.

 The story jumps ahead nine years.
 At this point, four middle-aged childless couples are murdered, and it’s a case that’s baffled authorities.
 Tenma becomes involved when one of the suspects has to receive surgery after being hit by a car.
 While interacting with this patient, Tenma learns about the murders and the identity of the one who hired him.

-Tenma finds himself at the wrong place at the wrong times several times, so Inspector Lunge starts suspecting that Tenma is involved even more than he had before.
-This volume also reveals what happened to the Liebert siblings who head disappeared nine years earlier.
+Tenma finds himself at the wrong place at the wrong time several times, so Inspector Lunge starts suspecting that Tenma is involved even more than he had before.
+This volume also reveals what happened to the Liebert siblings who had disappeared nine years earlier.

 When it comes to this release, I thought the art looked very crisp and clear.
-I suspect this is due to the remastering that Viz did to the manga.
-I also liked the color pages that appear in the volume; the two sections with color pages are the beginning of the first chapter and the beginning of the 15th chapter.
-When it comes to the art, I felt there were some very powerful panels that appeared in this volume; to me, one of the most powerful ones is when Johan Liebert is reaching out for his sister while he’s in his hospital bed, and he’s crying.
-And Urasawa’s art style really captures emotions well, and this helps to enhance the drama of the story.
+I suspect this is due to the remastering that VIZ did to the manga.
+I also liked the color pages that appear in the volume.
+The two sections with color pages are the beginning of the first chapter and the beginning of the 15th chapter.
+When it comes to the art, I felt there were some very powerful panels that appeared in this volume.
+To me, one of the most powerful ones is when Johan Liebert is reaching out for his sister while he’s in his hospital bed, and he’s crying.
+Urasawa’s art style really captures emotions well, and this helps to enhance the drama of the story.

 I was riveted as I read this volume, and was so impressed by what I read that I definitely want to read more of the Monster manga series at some point in the future.
 If you like crime drama stories that include conspiracy, political intrigue and murder, then you’ll probably enjoy Monster.
 Unfortunately, I haven’t read the original pressings to be able to compare those pressings with Monster: The Perfect Edition, so I really can’t comment on how different the two versions are.